dbt-labs/docs.getdbt.com/website/docs/guides/qs-cloud-cli.md

 1. Select **Deploy >> Runs** to find the created jobs.
 For each job, click on the job and click **run**.

-1. Now repeat for the **analytics project**.
-Toggle into the analytics project.
+1. Now repeat for the **Analytics project**.
+Toggle into the Analytics project.

 1. Select **Deploy >> Runs** to find the created jobs.
 For the one job, click on the job and click **run**.